sakura3331/sakura3331/README.md

 - 🌱 I’m currently learning in Shanghai
 - 💞️ I’m looking to collaborate on 白嫖
 - 📫 You can contact me by email
+-I don't know how to program，so I hope you won't dislike me
 <!---
 sakura3331/sakura3331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.